Apple's Worst Business Decisions: Another Perspective

 Perhaps Apple's biggest failure in the cloning era was not licensing the Mac OS to Gateway, which asked Apple to cut license fees so it could produce less expensive clones to flood the market.
 That was, after all, Apple's hope for the clone program - that low-cost Mac OS computers would grow the user base.

-1995 was absolutely the wrong time to divide the Mac market among four or five brands (see Hormby's Good-bye Woz and Jobs: How the First Apple Era Ended in 1985 for a whole lot more on what went wrong that year).
+1995 was absolutely the wrong time to divide the Mac market among four or five brands (see Hormby’s Good-bye Woz and Jobs: How the First Apple Era Ended in 1985 for a lot more on what went wrong that year).

 Apple should have licensed the Mac OS five years earlier; 1995 was the wrong time.
-And just as the Apple III made Apple gun-shy about using "III" in a product name, the Mac OS licensing disaster is probably one memory that makes it less likely that Apple will ever license Mac OS X to another computer maker.
+And just as the Apple III made Apple gun-shy about using III in a product name, the Mac OS licensing disaster is probably one memory that makes it less likely that Apple will ever license OS X to another computer maker.

 Not Buying or Licensing an Outside OS Sooner

 I have to admit that I thought Apple made the wrong decision in choosing NeXT over Be.
 NeXT was more mature, rooted in Unix, and was a shipping commercial product with third-party software.
-BeOS was immature, state of the art, highly threaded, fantastic for video, and nowhere close to being a viable alternative to Windows - let alone the Mac OS.
+BeOS was immature, state of the art, highly threaded, fantastic for video, and nowhere close to being a viable alternative to Windows – let alone replace the Mac OS.

-I have to disagree with Hormby on this one.
-While it would have been beneficial to buy NeXT a year earlier, Apple had to hit rock bottom before it was ready to ditch its own operating system project and look elsewhere.
+Apple had to hit rock bottom before it was ready to ditch its own operating system project and look elsewhere.

 Other Failures

-I have to agree with Hormby on frogdesign, the firm that created some of the most elegant Apple designs ever.
-It wasn't until Jonathan Ive designed the iMac that Apple computers began to look elegant again.
+I have to agree with Hormby on frogdesign, the firm that created some of the most elegant AppleDesigns ever (see this article with lots of mockups from the 1980s).
+It wasn’t until Jonathan Ive designed the iMac that Apple computers began to look elegant again.

-Hormby points to Apple contracting with Foxconn to build the iPod, either not knowing or not caring that Foxconn's Chinese workers put in 15 hour days at minimal wages.
+Hormby points to Apple contracting with Foxconn to build the iPod, either not knowing or not caring that Foxconn’s Chinese workers put in 15 hour days at minimal wages.
 This came back to bite Apple when working conditions at Foxconn were uncovered.
-And enlightened company should know better.
-Let's hope Apple's response to the recent Greenpeace attacks is better.
+An enlightened company should know better.
+Let’s hope Apple’s response to the recent Greenpeace attacks is better.

 Hormby's final point is that Steve Jobs has become indispensable, and that could put Apple in a world of hurt should something happen to him.
 Understanding how Jobs was once driven from Apple, I can understand why he wouldn't want to give anyone a clear shot at the CEO's seat, but if Apple and the Mac are to survive beyond Steve Jobs, he needs a contingency plan.